Home

-My name is Adrian Rogers, and I'm an author, poet, and private music teacher, with three fantasy novels published as e-books on CD Rom, available for Aus$10 or US$6 each, and in print, by emailing me at: adrianrogers[at]aapt[dot]net[dot]au.
+My name is Adrian Rogers, and I'm an author, poet, and private music teacher, with six fantasy novels published as e-books on CD Rom, available for Aus$10 or US$6 each, and in print, by emailing me at: acrogers(at)adam.com.au .
 These books are listed below.
-Here you can also check out my links page for my favorite sites, read one of my short stories or find out a bit more about me .
+Also my third book in the Hidden Kingdom Trilogy, ALIGNMENT, is available from Lulu and from Double-Dragon.
+Also please check out my links page for my favorite sites, read one of my short stories or find out a bit more about me .

 Fantasy